 Since the founding of the Pharmaceutical Printed Literature Association (PPLA) in 2001, its members have learned a great deal about how to participate in the legislative and regulatory processes in Washington D.C.
 Probably the most important contributor to our effectiveness is our consistency and reliability in educating our Representatives and Senators about the issues.

-This December 2014 letter from The Honorable Susan M. Collins, Senator from Maine, to U.S. Food & Drug Administration Commissioner Margaret A. Hamburg. is a recent example of PPLA advocacy at work.
+This March 2019 letter, led by Representatives Peter Welch and Buddy Carter, to US Food & Drug Administration (FDA) Commissioner Scott Gottlieb, is a recent example of PPLA advocacy at work.

 While PPLA members visit Washington regularly, we also stay in contact with the staff members we have gotten to know, as well as the representatives and senators who have embraced our issue.
 This is easy to do via email.